OffersEnd of tab panel

 - Special EventsReserve a block of rooms End of tab panel

 Welcome to the Homewood Suites by Hilton hotel in Gainesville, Florida.
 Situated off of I-75 at Exit 384, we are two miles southeast of the University of Florida campus and Shands Hospital.
 Our rates are designed to accommodate you with all the comforts and added amenities of home at no additional charge.
-Guests enjoy a full Suite Start breakfast served each morning in the Lodge and our complimentary evening dinner and drinks available Monday through Thursday.
+Guests enjoy a full Suite Start breakfast served each morning in the Lodge and our complimentary evening social available Monday through Thursday.

 Experience the wealth of museums, art, gardens and theatre brimming in this city and all within close reach of our hotel in Gainesville, FL.
 Golfers can enjoy several golf courses within less than 15 minutes of our Gainesville hotel with one featuring lights for night play.